oracle/python-oracledb/doc/src/user_guide/introduction.rst

 python-oracledb Thick Mode Architecture
 ---------------------------------------

-Python-oracledb is said to be in 'Thick' mode when Oracle Client libraries are used.
+Python-oracledb is said to be in 'Thick' mode when it links with Oracle Client libraries.
 An application script runtime option enables this mode by loading the libraries, see :ref:`enablingthick`.
 This gives you some :ref:`additional functionality <featuresummary>`.
 Depending on the version of the Oracle Client libraries, this mode of python-oracledb can connect to Oracle Database 9.2 or later.